Orliana Morag is an author based in NYC. She is most interested in the stories people tell themselves in order to survive.

 Orliana is a University of Chicago graduate.
-She studied English, History, and Creative Writing, and incorporates her passion for research into her writing.
+There, she studied English, History, and Creative Writing, and incorporates her passion for research into her writing.
 For her English and History theses, she examined the status of women who engaged in extra-marital sex in England during the Victorian Era, with a focus on how they were prevented from improving their situations by middle-class conceptions of morality.
+Her Creative Writing thesis was a novel excerpt that explored loss, loneliness, and the art of the Hudson River School and Pre-Raphaelite movements.

 Archival Work

-Orliana has worked as an archivist for the New York Philharmonic, researching and curating an exhibition on the orchestra’s history with Béla Bartók.
-She currently works for Ilya and Emilia Kabakov as their chief archivist and editor.
+Orliana handles the archive of artists Ilya and Emilia Kabakov.
+Previously, she worked at the New York Philharmonic’s Archives, researching and curating an exhibition on the orchestra’s history with Béla Bartók.

 Editing